Monkey

 Manager who led England to victory in UEFA Women's Euro 2022 Click to show or hide the answer

-The only English manager to win the English Championship in the 1990s Click to show or hide the answer
+The last English manager to win England's top division Click for more information Click to show or hide the answer